 You often have flexibility in how you choose to use your line of credit.
 You can use the funds to pay off credit card debt, open a new business or renovate your home — whatever you choose.

-Credit lines, however, have draw periods.
-A draw period is the period in which you can draw money from the account.
-This draw period will vary depending on the lender's terms and conditions.
+Credit lines, on the other hand, have specific draw periods — the period in which you can draw money from the account.
+This draw period varies depending on the lender's terms and conditions.
 It could be as little as a few months or as long as several years.

 Interest rates and how interest is accrued are also different from credit cards.
-When you use money from a line of credit, you'll begin accruing interest.
+When you use money from a line of credit, you'll begin accruing interest right away.
 However, this will likely be at a lower interest rate than the APR applied to a credit card balance.
 But you can avoid credit card interest charges altogether if you pay your balance in full every month.

 Your lender will review your credit report to determine the maximum amount of money you're eligible to borrow.
-As is the case with credit card accounts, the best terms and highest credit limits are typically reserved for those with excellent credit.
+As is the case with credit card accounts, the best terms and highest credit limits are typically reserved for those with excellent credit scores.

 Credit utilization ratio, or how much of your available credit you are using

-All of these factors will show up on your credit report and determine your credit rating.
-This report is provided by the three credit bureaus:
+All of these factors show up on your credit report and determine your credit rating.
+This report is provided by the three major credit bureaus.

-Credit limits are beneficial for two primary reasons.
-One, it provides you with more accessible funding.
-Even if you have a high credit limit, you are not required to use all of it.
+First, it provides you with more accessible funding.
+Even if you have a high credit limit, you aren’t required to use all of it.
 You should only use the amount of credit needed to meet your financial goals.

-But, knowing that those funds are there can give you peace of mind if you are using the line of credit to do something like pay off high-interest credit card debt or pay for large purchases like a home renovation.
+But knowing that those funds are there can give you peace of mind if you are using the line of credit to do something like pay off high-interest credit card debt or pay for large purchases like a home renovation.

-The second reason why credit limits are beneficial is that they can potentially improve your credit utilization ratio.
-Your credit utilization ratio measures the percentage of your total credit that you're using and directly impacts your credit score.
+Second, credit lines are beneficial because they can potentially improve your credit utilization ratio.
+Your credit utilization ratio measures the percentage of total credit that you're using and directly impacts your credit score.
 Lenders generally want to see your credit utilization ratio below 30%.

-Let's say that you borrow $5,000 on a line of credit.
+For example, say you have $5,000 on a credit card.
 If your maximum credit limit is $5,000, your credit utilization rate is 100%.
-However, if you open a line of credit with a $20,000 limit but use none of it, your utilization rate is now 25%.
+However, if you open a line of credit with a $20,000 limit but use none of it, your utilization rate is now 20%.

 In summary, a credit line is beneficial because it increases your accessibility to funding, thereby boosting your spending limit.
 Credit lines are also beneficial because they increase your total available credit, providing an opportunity to improve your credit utilization ratio and credit score (as long as you keep up with payments on all of your open accounts).

-You might need to make your case for a higher credit limit when you ask your lender.
-If you have bad credit, you will be less likely to receive an increase.
-Building good credit will put you in a better position to make the case to your lender.
+You might need to prove your ability to handle a higher credit limit when you ask your lender; if you have bad credit, you’ll be less likely to receive an increase.
+Building good credit will put you in a better position to make a good case to your lender.
 Working to build credit happens over time but is well worth the effort to improve both your FICO score and your finances.

 It will likely help if you understand your credit score relative to others in your age group.
 Knowing whether you have a good or bad credit score could make it much easier for you to negotiate a credit line increase with your lender.

 More important than knowing the average credit line limit, however, is understanding the factors that determine your limit, interest rate and eligibility.
-Your eligibility for a line of credit depends on your credit score.
-Understanding your credit score gives you a better idea of what type of limit you can expect and when you could potentially consider asking for a limit increase.
+Your eligibility for a line of credit depends on your credit score and annual income.
+Understanding your financial situation gives you a better idea of what type of limit you can expect and when you might consider asking for a limit increase.